-In its fourth year the programme continues it's aim to use creativity and cultural experience to have a positive effect on young people in non-mainstream education.
-Alongside independent research the programme promotes evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
-Since 2016 year we have worked with over 20 cultural venues, 40 artists and organisations to deliver this programme engaging with over 600 young people.
+The programme continues into it's fifth year using creativity and cultural experiences to support on young people in non-mainstream education and increase access to arts and culture.
+Alongside independent research, the programme promotes evidence where regular engagement can have the most positive impact and benefits for young people, teachers, education settings and the wider cultural sector.
+Since 2016 year we have worked with over 20 cultural venues, 40 artists and organisations to deliver this programme engaging with over 700 young people.

 The programme has been developed and delivered partnership with seven Education settings across Hampshire:

 The Key Education Centre (Havant)

 The ambitious programme includes

 - Regular high quality arts interventions across artforms